 Research shows that there is a deficiency of more than 600,000 social and affordable homes in Australia, this is projected to be in excess of one million by 2036.
 This crisis is too big for any entity, charity or individual to tackle alone.
 Instead, this is a call for us all to come forward with a promise of support.

 There are over nine million homes in Australia and if each homeowner made a promise to contribute just 0.1% of the property’s sale price to Homes for Homes, homelessness would no longer be a problem.

 To put this in context, on a $750,000 home, that is a tax-deductible donation of $750 to Homes for Homes.
 This gift is transferred as part of the settlement process so it’s money you wouldn’t normally see and therefore most likely won’t even miss, making it something that most of us could easily manage.

 The property that you’ve sold will remain registered with Homes for Homes, allowing for future donations whenever it changes hands again.
 That’s unless the new owner decides to withdraw from Homes for Homes which they can at any time.

 Also, it’s not just residential property sales that can help end homelessness.
 The same promise can be made on the sale or lease of offices, retail outlets, warehouses and factories.
-Either way, don’t forget that all donations made to Homes for Homes are tax-deductible as well.
+Renters can contribute too by donating 0.1% of their monthly rent.
+All donations made to Homes for Homes are tax-deductible.